ieee-p21451-1-5/demo-ncap/README.md

 systemctl set-default multi-user.target
 ```

-Follow the instructions in `/root/README`, run this command:
+As instructed in `/root/README`, run this command:

 ```shell
 rootfs-expand